telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 	  * [Summary of NGSI9 convenience operations URLs](#summary-of-ngsi9-convenience-operations-urls)

 ## Introduction

+Note that there is also a [NGSIv2 version of this walkthrough](walkthrough_apiv2.md).
+In general, you should use NGSIv2 (i.e. the other document), except if you need context management availability functionality (aka NGSI9), not yet developed in NGSIv2.
+In the case of doubt, you should use NGSIv2.

 This walkthrough adopts a practical approach that we hope will help our readers to get familiar with the Orion Context Broker and have some fun